Casecarsid/ApplicationStatusCheckAutomate/README.md

 6. University of California Santa Cruz
 7. University of Colorado Boulder

-Replace enter_your_username_here with your university application username Replace enter_your_email_id_here with your university application email id Replace enter_your_password_here with your university application password
+Replace "enter_your_username_here" with your university application username

+Replace "enter_your_email_id_here" with your university application email id

+Replace "enter_your_password_here" with your university application password

+Reference:

 chromedriver download link : http://chromedriver.chromium.org/downloads

 selenium with python : https://selenium-python.readthedocs.io/